 40-yard construction roll-off

-The 40-yard roll-off stretches 22 feet long by 8 feet wide and stands 8 feet tall, with about 5 tons of debris included.
+The 40-yard roll-off stretches 22 feet long by 8 feet wide and stands 8 feet tall with about 5 tons included for the job.

-Sized for commercial builds and large tear-outs, the 40-yard container is the largest roll-off for multi-phase jobs.
+Sized for commercial builds, large tear-outs, and multi-phase jobs, the 40-yard container is the largest roll-off we stage.

 Construction Debris, Drywall, Lumber Acceptance